 - BOOLEAN – Identical to BOOL

-In MySQL, we use the BIT data type to store the bit values in addition to numeric types.
-But except for the BIT type, the Numeric types can be either signed or unsigned.
+MySQL uses the BIT data type to store the bit values and numeric types.
+But except for the BIT type, the Numeric types can be signed or unsigned.
 The unsigned option makes MySQL prohibit the negative values for the table column.
-Whereas for the signed or ZeroFill option, MySQL will add instantly the unsigned attribute to the table column.
+Whereas for the signed or ZeroFill option, MySQL will instantly add the unsigned attribute to the table column.

-MySQL supports Numeric types of typical data types for bit values, integer, decimals, floating numbers, and fixed-point numbers.
-When defined for the columns present in the table, these data types will then demonstrate the values of data to be inserted in the database table and with their respective length size.
+MySQL supports Numeric types of typical data types for bit values, integers, decimals, floating numbers, and fixed-point numbers.
+When defined for the columns in the table, these data types will then demonstrate the values of data to be inserted in the database table and with their respective length size.

 The numeric type holds exact or approximate types of values:

-- Inexact type, the integer, and decimal data types are included.
-Integers are whole numbers without fractional parts like 45, -7, 0, etc. and can be used for applications such as weight, height, count number of stars, number of persons, or even number of bacteria present in a rotten thing.
-Decimals help to store the exact numeric values where it may contain the fractional part like 2.34, -0.012and is useful for storing information related to scientific calculations and monetary values in database records.
-Integers and Decimals are stored with exact calculations and not including the rounding values.
+- Inexact type, the integer and decimal data types are included.
+Integers are whole numbers without fractional parts like 45, -7, 0, etc., and can be used for applications such as weight, height, number of stars, number of persons, or even number of bacteria present in a rotten thing.
+Decimals help to store the exact numeric values where they may contain the fractional part like 2.34, -0.012and helps store information related to scientific calculations and monetary values in database records.
+Integers and decimals store values with exact calculations, without including rounding values.

-- The Float and Double data types are used for approximate type, which is similar to Decimal that can hold fractional parts but includes not exact but approximate number values like 2.
-8E+3, -1.2E-115.
-These values provided need to be specified for rounding as they can be large in size, so these types are suitable for tasks like getting the normal crop revenue, unemployment charges, or distances.
-The values are real numbers and not accurate.
+- The Float and Double data types represent approximate values, similar to Decimals.
+These data types can store fractional parts but are not exact and instead hold approximate number values like 2.8E+3 or -1.2E-115.
+These values provided need to be specified for rounding as they can be large, so these types are suitable for tasks like getting the normal crop revenue, unemployment charges, or distances.
+The values are real numbers and are not accurate.

 The BIT values hold the bit-field values of the related column value.
-Here, it supports integer values that will be 0, 1, or NULL.
+Here, it supports integer values of 0, 1, or NULL.